RWS/ISHBootstrap/Tutorials/How to use the repository (Examples).md

 Behind the scenes the `Invoke-Expression` is used to execute the specified cmdlet.
 In my profile scripts I've made sure that cmdlets `New-MyCredential` and `New-InfoShareServiceUserCredential` are always available.

 Behind the scenes the scripts in folder `Source\Server\ISHServer` are executed.
-The `Initialize-ISHServerOSUser.ps1` is the most tricky one because it needs to add the `osuser` to the local administrator group.
+The `Initialize-ISHServerOSUser.ps1` is the most tricky one because it needs to add the `osuser` to the local user repository, set it as local administrator group and fully create it's local user profile.
 To do that the remote call needs to access the active directory and this is where the double hop issue appears.
 Read more on [About CredSSP authentication for PSSession](About CredSSP authentication for PSSession.md).
 CredSSP requires secure SSL.
 That means that a session must be created using the Fully Qualified Domain Name of the computer because the certificate should have as Common Name (CN) the same.
 As an example if the server is `server` and the FQDN is `server.x1.x2.x3` the code that imports implicitly a module looks like